-Dr. Marquis is an associate professor of Microbiology and Immunology.
+Dr. Marquis is a professor of Microbiology and Immunology.
 She received a doctorate degree in Veterinary Medicine from the University of Montréal in Canada and was awarded a Ph.D. in Veterinary Microbiology from Texas A&M University for her studies on the outer membrane proteins of Brucella spp. with Dr. Thomas Ficht.
-She was a post-doctoral fellow in the laboratory of Dr. Daniel Portnoy at the University of Pennsylvania, working on the pathogenesis of Listeria monocytogenes.
+She was a postdoctoral fellow in the laboratory of Dr. Daniel Portnoy at the University of Pennsylvania, working on the pathogenesis of Listeria monocytogenes.
 In 1997, she assumed a position of assistant professor in the Department of Microbiology at the University of Colorado School of Medicine.
 She moved to Cornell University in July 2001.

 Dr. Marquis is a member of the following Graduate Fields:

 Michael Maguire, Postdoctoral Associate

 O’Neil, H.S., B.M.
 Forster, K.L.
 Roberts, A.J.
 Chambers, A.P.
 Bitar, and H. Marquis.
 2009.
 The propeptide of the metalloprotease of Listeria monocytogenes controls compartmentalization of the zymogen during intracellular infection.
 J. Bacteriol.
 191:3594-3603.

 Zemansky, J., B.C.
 Kline, J.J.
 Woodward, J.H.
 Leber, H. Marquis, and D.A.
 Portnoy.
 2009.
 Development of a mariner-based transposon and identification of Listeria monocytogenes determinants, including the peptidyl-prolyl isomerase PrsA2, that contribute to its hemolytic activity.
 J. Bacteriol.
 191:3950-3964.